Currency Seizures at LaGuardia Airport

 - Contest the legality of the seizure by demanding the matter be referred to the U.S. Attorney's Office which triggers a 90-day deadline for an Assistant United States Attorney (AUSA) to either return the money or file a forfeiture action in federal court pursuant to 18 USC 983(a)(3);

-- Submit to the CBP’s administrative proceedings by filing a petition within 30 days;
+- Submit to CBP’s administrative proceedings by filing a petition for mitigation or remission within 30 days;

 - Submit to CBP's administrative proceedings by making an offer in compromise: or